gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 ---
 title: GitLens Release Notes
 description: GitLens Release Notes
 taxonomy:
   category: gitlens
 ---

 Find out what’s new, what’s fixed, or just take a trip down memory lane remembering those bugs of yesterday.

 Check out our [Changelog](https://github.com/gitkraken/vscode-gitlens/blob/main/CHANGELOG.md) to see linked issues and past changes.

 <a href="https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens" target="_blank" class="button button--basic ">Install Current Version Now</a>

 ✨ indicates [GitLens+ features](/gitlens/gitlens-plus/)

-***
+---

 <a id="v14-0"></a>

-## Version 14.0
+## Version 14.0 &mdash; GitLens Reimagined

 ### Wednesday, June 14, 2023

-We're thrilled to announce the release of GitLens 14, packed with exciting new features and enhancements designed to streamline your workflow.
-This epic update introduces a new Views layout and GitKraken Workspaces, and includes a host of new Commit Graph improvements.

-In GitLens 14, we've restructured our views to enhance focus and productivity, including the new GitLens Inspect side bar, the re-focused GitLens side bar, and the slimmed-down Source Control side bar.
-These new layouts are designed to group views by context, and make it easier to find the information you need at a glance.
+We're thrilled to announce the release of GitLens 14 with a reimagined GitLens experience!
+We restructured our views layout to better enhance productivity and focus by grouping views contextually, giving you easy access to the right information when you need it.
+The commit graph has been moved to the (bottom) panel, providing convenient and persistent access to the graph and its details.
+We've also rethought and rebuilt our Welcome and Walkthrough as well as the Home view to provide a friendlier onboarding experience.

-In addition, we're introducing GitKraken Workspaces, an innovative way to easily group and manage multiple repositories.
-GitKraken Workspaces provide easy access to your multi-repository projects through your account, and include the ability to seamlessly convert to and from VSCode workspaces.
+The power of GitKraken Workspaces now in GitLens.
+Workspaces are an easy way to work with and manage multiple repositories and include the ability to convert to and from a VS Code workspace, with further improvements coming soon.
+Create workspaces just for yourself or share (coming soon to GitLens) them with your team for faster onboarding and better collaboration.

-We've also made several enhancements to the Commit Graph, including new settings, customizations, and content to further improve the experience of visually navigating your repositories.

-As we continue to evolve and improve GitLens, we hope that these new features and enhancements will help you maximize your productivity.
-Try out GitLens 14 today and experience these epic new features for yourself.

 <img src="/wp-content/uploads/gl-14-0-hero.png" class="img-responsive center img-bordered">

 ## New Views layout

-We're introducing a new layout for our views which includes the new GitLens Inspect side bar, and moves some of our views from their previous home in the Source Control side bar into either the GitLens or the new GitLens Inspect side bar.
+We've grouped views contextually and introduced GitLens Inspect, giving you easy access to the right information when you need it.
+We've moved some of our views from their previous home, in Source Control, into either the GitLens or the new GitLens Inspect side bar.

 <img src="/wp-content/uploads/gl-views-and-features.png" class="img-responsive center img-bordered">